CalvinVan/CS4348Project2/devlog.md

 For now I will have the thread functions be bare minimum to allow for some initializationa nd will focus on communication afterwards.

+**SPECIAL NOTE** I forgot to mentioned but somewhere when brainstorming up how to manage customers to properly enter and exit out of the lines is to use a queue which is why queue was imported ahead of time but might remove this later as I can possibly sync the teller and customer threads without having to use it.

+## April 12th 10:05PM
+## Recontinue working on setting up threads
+- Setup join functions for threads to finish executing and waiting properly
+- Setup end print statement
+-  Start working on setting up the teller and customer threads to initialize their states and transaction types